-- (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - a.
-As per information and explanation given to us the company did not have any pending litigation against the company or by the company which would have impact on its financial position.
-Refer - b.
-The Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses. - c.
+- (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B" to this report. - (g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - a.
+As per information and explanation given to us the company did not have any pending litigation against the company or by the company which would have impact on its financial position. - b.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - c.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.